 Dr. Kenneth McLeod

 Wil E. Baker, PhD, has been the Executive Director since AMEC was incorporated.
 His vision and that of others with similar interest in medical education have created the present success of AMEC.
 More medical students are being educated in Alabama; the number of physicians practicing in the State has increased; and more students now have opportunities to train in new Alabama residency programs.

-Dr. Baker also serves as Associate Dean for Clinical Resources at the Alabama College of Osteopathic Medicine in Dothan.
+Dr. Baker also serves as Associate Dean of Graduate Medical Education at the Alabama College of Osteopathic Medicine in Dothan.